Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appcues-cohort.md

 1. In Amplitude, navigate to **Data Destinations**, then find **Appcues - Cohort**.
 2. Enter your Appcues account ID.
 You can find your account ID by following [these instructions](https://docs.appcues.com/article/254-http-api).
-3. Select the Amplitude user property you want to map to the Appcues `User ID` field.
+3. Select the Amplitude user property to map to the Appcues `User ID` field.
 This property should match the `User ID` field.
 4. Save your work.

 ## Send a cohort